simenandre/norwegian-ssn-graphql-scalar/README.md

 };
 ```

-Alternatively, use the default import and ES6's spread operator syntax:
+Alternatively, use the `resolver` export and a spread operator syntax:

 ```javascript
 import { resolvers } from 'norwegian-ssn-graphql-scalar';